Living with Lions

 Maasai herding cattle

 At night livestock owners keep their cattle, sheep and goats in thorn bush enclosures called bomas, and herd them across the plains during the day.
-Lions usually attack livestock at night by circling the bomas, unsettling the animals and causing them to stampede out, where they are easy prey.

 a broken boma